benogle/cartune/nsx/README.md

 # NSX Tune

-Car is a 1991 NSX, C30A with an old whipple 1.6 CTSC with the high boost pulley.
+Car is a 1991 NSX, C30A with an old whipple 1.6 CTSC with a 3.5" high boost pulley (9 psi)

 ### Cal Files